buildbot/buildbot/master/docs/developer/database.rst

     * ``bsid``
     * ``external_idstring`` (arbitrary string for mapping builds externally)
     * ``reason`` (string; reason these builds were triggered)
-    * ``sourcestampid`` (source stamp for this buildset)
+    * ``sourcestampsetid`` (source stamp set for this buildset)
     * ``submitted_at`` (datetime object; time this buildset was created)
     * ``complete`` (boolean; true if all of the builds for this buildset are complete)
     * ``complete_at`` (datetime object; time this buildset was completed)
     * ``results`` (aggregate result of this buildset; see :ref:`Build-Result-Codes`)

-    .. py:method:: addBuildset(ssid, reason, properties, builderNames, external_idstring=None)
+    .. py:method:: addBuildset(sourcestampsetid, reason, properties, builderNames, external_idstring=None)

-        :param ssid: id of the SourceStamp for this buildset
+        :param sourcestampsetid: id of the SourceStampSet for this buildset
-        :type ssid: integer
+        :type sourcestampsetid: integer
         :param reason: reason for this buildset
         :type reason: short unicode string
         :param properties: properties for this buildset